zmanian/gaia/spec.md

 destroyedGlobalStakeShares = coinsWithdrawn / globalStakeExRate
 validator.GlobalStakeShares -= destroyedGlobalStakeShares
 params.IssuedGlobalStakeShares -= destroyedGlobalStakeShares
-params.BondedAtomPool -= coinsWithdrawn
+params.BondedTokenPool -= coinsWithdrawn
 ```

+Note that when an unbond occurs the shares to withdraw are placed in an
+unbonding queue where they continue to collect validator provisions until queue
+element matures.
+Although provisions are collected during unbonding unbonding
+tokens do not contribute to the voting power of a validator.

 Validator provisions are minted on an hourly basis (the first block of a new
 hour).
 The annual target of between 7% and 20%.
 The long-term target ratio of
-bonded atoms to unbonded atoms is 67%.
+bonded tokens to unbonded tokens is 67%.

 The target annual inflation rate is recalculated for each previsions cycle.
 The
 inflation is also subject to a rate change (positive of negative) depending or